dequelabs/smashing-workshop/readme.md

 #### Sustainability

-Now that we've seen where our accessibility issues crept it, let's write some unit tests to prevent them from ever creeping back in.
+We wrote unit tests as we found issues...This prevents us from making the same mistake in the future and ensures these issues do not creep back into the source code.

 <details>
   <summary>Example: test that the stats images are all properly marked as decorative/presentational</summary>